tomohiro-dev/tomohiro-dev/README.md

 - Currently I'm interested in TypeScript, Next.js, Astro and RUST. / Frontend (hobbyist)

 ## Likes
-Coding, Reading books, Marketing, Writing, and Lifting weights like a body builder :)
+Coding, Reading, Marketing, Writing, and Lifting weights like a bodybuilder :)